Peanut Butter for Babies – When and How to Introduce

 When can babies have peanut butter is a common question that most parents ask.
 As peanuts are highly allergenic in nature, parents are hesitant about giving it to their babies.
-However, of late, experts have stressed on the need to introduce peanuts to babies as early as at 6 months.
+It can be introduced to babies after they turn 10 months of age, and in very small quantities.
 Children having a family history of allergies, like egg allergy or eczema are at a high risk of food allergies.
-Introducing peanut products like peanut butter around 4 months of age can decrease the risk of peanut allergy; however, give it with due advice from your doctor.
 Research has shown that introduction of peanuts early in life will help in preventing peanut allergy in the future.
+But you must introduce peanut butter to your baby only after checking with a doctor.

 It is important to consult a doctor before introducing peanut butter to your little one.
 Here are some points that you should take into consideration before introducing peanut butter to infants.

 - Peanut butter should be diluted with a little hot water and made into a puree like consistency.
-Then give a little with a spoon and monitor your baby for 10-15 minutes.
+Then give a little with a spoon and monitor your baby for 10-15 minutes for about 24 hours.
 If your baby is non-allergic, she will not have any reactions like hives, rashes, or respiratory problems.
 In that case, you can continue giving her peanut butter.

 - You can test by putting a little in the middle of her bottom lip.
 If she is allergic, there will be a reaction immediately.